aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

 You can also use the `@idempotent` decorator to make your Lambda handler idempotent, similar to the `makeIdempotent` function wrapper.

-!!! info
-    The class method decorators in this project follow the experimental implementation enabled via the [`experimentalDecorators` compiler option](https://www.typescriptlang.org/tsconfig#experimentalDecorators) in TypeScript.

-    Additionally, they are implemented to decorate async methods.
-When decorating a synchronous one, the decorator replaces its implementation with an async one causing the caller to have to `await` the now decorated method.

-    If this is not the desired behavior, you can use one of the other patterns to make your logic idempotent.

 === "index.ts"

     ```typescript hl_lines="17"